 The nomination committee in Karnov Group

 Pursuant to the Code, Swedish companies whose shares are admitted to trading on a regulated market in Sweden are to have a nomination committee.
-The annual general meeting on 22 February 2019 resolved to adopt the below instruction for the nomination committee, which shall apply until further notice.
+The annual general meeting on 5 May 2020 resolved to adopt the below instruction for the nomination committee, which shall apply until further notice.

 Instruction for the nomination committee

-The nomination committee shall be composed of the representatives of the three largest shareholders (or group of shareholders) in terms of voting rights listed in the shareholders’ register maintained by Euroclear Sweden AB as of the last business day of August, and the chairman of the board of directors, who will also convene the first meeting of the nomination committee.
+The Nomination Committee shall be composed of the representatives of the three largest shareholders (or group of shareholders) in terms of voting rights listed in the shareholders’ register maintained by Euroclear Sweden AB as of the last business day of August, and the chairman of the Board of Directors, who will also convene the first meeting of the Nomination Committee.

-The member representing the largest shareholder in terms of voting rights shall be appointed chairman of the nomination committee.
-Members of the board of directors may not be the chairman of the nomination committee.
-If the member representing the largest shareholder in terms of voting rights is a board member, the nomination committee shall appoint another member as chairman.
+The member representing the largest shareholder in terms of voting rights shall be appointed chairman of the Nomination Committee.
+Members of the Board of Directors may not be the chairman of the Nomination Committee.
+If the member representing the largest shareholder in terms of voting rights is a Board member, the Nomination Committee shall appoint another member as chairman.

-The term of office for the nomination committee ends when the composition of the following nomination committee has been announced.
+The term of office for the Nomination Committee ends when the composition of the following Nomination Committee has been announced.